strtmack/good-radio/README.md

 ## Installation

-If you have the Expo client app installed on your phone, you can test out the current published/deployed version of drift at (link)
+If you have the Expo client app installed on your phone, you can test out the current published/deployed version of drift at expo.io/@mackavelli/drift

 ## Build Details